Hamburg is Germany’s third-visited city for good reason. Here are ten great things to do in Hamburg on a budget...

 The rise of the ‘free’ walking tour is one of the best things that’s happened to people who want to discover new places since… well probably since we started flying to those new places.

 As with all these free tours, you pay what you think they’re worth, so don’t be mean.
 The Hamburg free tours last for two hours, and you can choose between a historic city centre tour (11am every day, meeting at the Town Hall) and a St. Pauli Reeperbahn tour (2pm daily, meeting at the Hard Rock Café).
+It's an interesting way to discover the great things to do in Hamburg on a budget.

 The public park and botanical gardens are free to enter, and lovely to wander around.
 There’s a Japanese garden, a rose garden, greenhouses full of exotic plants, lakes and ponds, playgrounds, free concenrts and performances, and lots of space to sit and relax.